Our workWhy usPricing

 • Editing and Proofreading

 In most cases, having a fresh pair of eyes catch errors in the writing can prove to be incredibly useful.
-Some writing services may include editing and proofreading features in their initial package, but in other cases, it is a good idea to hire an editor/proofreader.
+Some writing services may include editing, rewording, and proofreading features in their initial package, but in other cases, it is a good idea to hire an editor/proofreader.
 Grammar and spelling mistakes can cause your eBook to look amateurish and unprofessional.
 Check out Superside's editing and proofreading services for professional, timely feedback on your document.

 • Graphic Designing Layout and Cover